scaramoucho/scaramoucho/README.md

  dni:

-basic dni, proshippers, -12, jokes that only consist of putting down others/me, mean to me in general, problematic=cool, scara haters, xaaxaa haters, miyashita yuu haters, chiscara haters, other than that just dont b a weirdo & i wont ignore
+basic dni, proshippers, -13, jokes that only consist of putting down others/me, mean to me in general if not close w me, problematic tryhard, haters of my interests, scara haters, chiscara haters, other than that just dont b a weirdo & i wont ignore